 BOARD OF DIRECTORS

 Lisa Arrastia (Board President).
-Originally from New York City, Lisa Arrastia is a lecturer in the Writing and Critical Inquiry program at University of Albany, State University of New York.
-She has an M.Ed. in Administration and Supervision and an M.A. in Education.
+Originally from New York City, Lisa Arrastia is currently Head of Upper School at Brooklyn Friends School.
+She is a former lecturer in the Writing and Critical Inquiry program at University of Albany, State University of New York and has an M.Ed. in Administration and Supervision and an M.A. in Education.
 Her fields of concentration are critical educational studies and critical ethnic studies, and her research examines the intersections of race, social class, and education policy.
 Lisa has worked as a principal, a consultant, and a teacher in independent, public, charter, and international schools.
 Lisa is founder and CEO of The Ed Factory; the editor with Marvin Hoffman of Starting Up: Critical Lessons from 10 New Schools (Teachers College Press, 2012); a consulting editor for the journal Schools; an assistant editor for the journal XCP: Cross-Cultural Poetics; an advisory board member of New York University’s PACH (Project for the Advancement of our Common Humanity); and the founder, designer, and lead educational consultant for the former Minneapolis Teachers Institute, a program that built a network of critical educators committed to creative, democratic classrooms.
 In all of her work with schools, Lisa focuses on the development of empathic communities where young people have the freedom to think, question, and innovate as they wrestle with the tangled complexities of self, other, and difference.

 Gregg Osofsky (Vice President) is the Operations Director of the Watershed Center in Millerton, NY.
 He holds a B.S. from Stanford University in Environmental Science and Technology and has an extensive background in small business operations, website design and development, and community organizing.
 In addition to his work with Watershed, Gregg the CFO of Hammertown, his family’s small business, and a member of the Town of Northeast’s Fire Department.
 Gregg is also a certified Somatics Coach and is passionate is bringing physical practice into people’s lives as a fundamental aspect of personal growth and development.